twanmulder/thats-an-egg-blog/content/blog/your-super-simple-intro-to-css-variables.md

 - - -

-## So, what about Internet Explorer?
+## Oh boy, what about Internet Explorer?

 Ah, the good old browser compatibility check.